Pascualino/yeet-code-challenge/README.md

 Hello dear reviewer!
 And welcome to this window to my brain, I hope you enjoy it.

-## Main highlights

-* **Strong typing**: I've strongly typed Actions and other models.
-Check the discriminated union type for actions in `src/aggregator/dto/process-request.dto.ts` and the schema types in `src/database/schema.ts`
+## Things you probably wanna know

 * **Ledger design**: Main design consists of two tables (`balances` and `actions_ledger`) that are atomically updated.
 More details in the [Ledger Design](#ledger-design) section below

+* **Strong typing**: I've strongly typed Actions and other models depending on its type.
+You can find them in [Action types](https://github.com/Pascualino/yeet-code-challenge/blob/main/src/aggregator/types/actions.ts) and [schema](https://github.com/Pascualino/yeet-code-challenge/blob/main/src/database/schema.ts#L30)

+* **HMAC Authentication** is handled as a NestJs guard annotation, [HmacAuthGuard](https://github.com/Pascualino/yeet-code-challenge/blob/main/src/aggregator/hmac-auth.guard.ts)

+* **Functional tests** use Playwright include all scenarios provided and multiple additional more complex ones, and can be found [in the *integration* folder](https://github.com/Pascualino/yeet-code-challenge/tree/main/tests/integration). **Performance tests** use K6 with different levels of intensity, easy ones are used on the CI pipeline automation and harder ones are for stress testing.
+They can be found [in the *performance* folder](https://github.com/Pascualino/yeet-code-challenge/tree/main/tests/performance)

+* You can check the **performance results**, executed with K6, in [this section](#performance-results) and you have a [quickstart](#quick-start) allowing you to test it yourself.

+* **Couple of extras:**
  * **Full CI pipeline**: Complete GitHub Actions pipeline including Docker spin up, integration tests, and performance tests automation.
 Includes DB seeds to spin up from scratch testing environments.
+Automatically executed every commit push to main, you can see it on [github commits](https://github.com/Pascualino/yeet-code-challenge/commits/main/) or an [execution example](https://github.com/Pascualino/yeet-code-challenge/actions/runs/19013825226/job/54298713486)
+ * **Couple of games to generate data, easy to add more**: I've added a couple of probabilistic games, a [really thick coin flip](https://github.com/Pascualino/yeet-code-challenge/blob/main/tests/performance/games/flippingCoin.js) and a [roulette game](https://github.com/Pascualino/yeet-code-challenge/blob/main/tests/performance/games/roulette.js) with a small probabilistic bonus to the user.
+Both have expected RTP 95%.
+More info on [random game generation](#random-games)

 ## Assumptions